gbrammer/panoramic-jwst/README.md

   - Send results to AWS/S3
   - Update cutout thumbnails sent to AWS/Lambda
   - Add to `combined_tiles` table for mosaic tiles and FITSMap
+  - At the end, you must push the updates to the file Mosaics/mosaics_log.txt to make sure the website displays correctly.
+From the command line:

+    git add Mosaics/mosaic_log.txt

+    git commit -m “updating mosaic log”

+    git push origin main

 5. `Notebooks/make-map-tiles.ipynb`
   - Drizzle mosaic tiles on EC2
   - Make RGB tiles